ROCm/rocThrust/docs/reference/rocThrust-bitwise-repro.rst

 * reduce_by_key
 * transform_scan

-In particular, the above operations are only bitwise reprodicible for **associative scan and reduce operators**.
+In particular, the above operations are only bitwise reproducible for **associative scan and reduce operators**.
 Notably, this does not include the pseudo-associative floating point operators.

 An alternative version of the above operations that *is* bitwise reproducible with non-associative operators may be selected by using the *deterministic parallel* execution policy, ``thrust::hip::par_det``.
 Note that this implies a performance overhead, required to ensure that the results are run-to-run reproducible.
 There is no automatic detection for operator and input type pairs for which the default execution policy, that is ``thrust::hip::par``, is already bitwise reproducible.
-It is advised to only use ``thrust::hip::par_det`` for non-associative operators. ``thrust::hip::par_det`` may also be used with any of the other rocThrust API functions which are already bitwise reprodicible.
+It is advised to only use ``thrust::hip::par_det`` for non-associative operators. ``thrust::hip::par_det`` may also be used with any of the other rocThrust API functions which are already bitwise reproducible.
 In this case the behavior is the same as ``thrust::hip::par``.

 =====
 Tests
 =====

-To run the bitwise reproduciblity tests, you'll need to build the reproducibility.hip target.
+To run the bitwise reproducibility tests, you'll need to build the reproducibility.hip target.
-This target provides bitwise reproduciblity test coverage in two forms:
+This target provides bitwise reproducibility test coverage in two forms:

 1. The first form runs tests by issuing multiple calls to the bitwise-reproducible versions of the algorithms mentioned in the section above using the deterministic parallel execution policy.
 A special scan operator that inserts a random amount of delay into calculations is used to create variation in the internal timing of operations within the algorithm.